 Darling Baek Seung-Chan is brought to life by Kim Soo-Hyun.
 Because he was an introverted child, to help him break out of his shell, his mother encouraged him to take acting classes before entering high school.
 And that’s how the 27 year old actor became the recipient of 49, yes I said 49, different awards.
 He’s acted in dramas, feature films, theater, has recorded nine songs, and he holds the (South Korean) record for product endorsement deals – 35!
 His feature film debut was in The Thieves, which became the second highest grossing movie in South Korean history.
 Wow, Kim Soo-Hyun.

-Cindy is UI’s character.
+Cindy is IU’s character.
 At the age of 14 she decided she wanted to be a singer.
-But life wasn’t easy for Lee Ji-Eun, better known as UI, as a child.
+But life wasn’t easy for Lee Ji-Eun, better known as IU, as a child.
 Her family went through some financial difficulty, she failed many auditions, and was scammed by fake entertainment companies.
 However, she rose above it all and not only saw her dream to be a singer come true, but she’s also a double KBS Drama Awards winner.

 Producer has been called the first ever “variety drama”, not just because it’s a drama that deals with the variety department of a TV station but also because it was produced by the KBS variety, not drama, department.
 Also, Producer‘s director had worked on variety shows in the past.